-These Regional Urban Design Guidelines, together with the Highway 1 Design Corridor Guidelines (2005) (collectively referred to as RUDG), apply to Town & Village Centers, Gateways, Regional Circulation Corridors, Trails, and the Highway 1 Design Corridor on the former Fort Ord.
-They provide Base Reuse Plan (BRP) policy refinement to ensure that matters of visual importance are cohesive, attractive, functional and sustainable.
-The guidelines may be used to meet FORA's land use jurisdictions' individual community development objectives and become integrated into local legislative land use documents.
+These design guidelines provide Base Reuse Plan (BRP) policy refinement to ensure that matters of visual importance during former Fort Ord reuse are cohesive, attractive, functional and sustainable.
+The guidelines are also intended to meet FORA's land use jurisdictions individual community development objectives and to become integrated into local legislative land use documents.

-"The urban design guidelines will establish standards for road design, setbacks, building height, landscaping, signage, and other matters of visual importance."
-(BRP p.
-61).
+"The urban design guidelines will establish standards for road design, setbacks, building height, landscaping, signage, and other matters of visual importance," - Base Reuse Plan, page 61.

 Since 1994, the US Army and FORA have transferred ownership to multiple jurisdictions: Municipal, County, State, Federal and Educational.
-The FORA Board has the responsibility to review and certify the underlying jurisdiction's legislative land use documents (i.e. General Plans, Specific Plans, and Zoning Codes) and project specific entitlements for BRP consistency.
+The FORA Board has the responsibility to review and certify the underlying jurisdiction's legislative land use documents (General Plans, Specific Plans, and Zoning Codes) and project specific entitlements for BRP consistency.